 Shopping centres developed rapidly in Australia because they provided convenient, comfortable and accessible shopping opportunities for the communities they served.
 They met consumer needs with ample, convenient and free or low-cost parking; provided a comfortable shopping experience away from the noise and pollution of the main streets; offered a wide range of retailing choice; combined shopping with leisure and entertainment; and were a safe and secure place for shoppers.
 Not surprisingly they also became a popular community meeting place.

-On average, around 24 shopping centres have opened each year in Australia since 1957 and existing shopping centres have expanded through redevelopments.
+On average, around 22 shopping centres have opened each year in Australia since 1957 and existing shopping centres have expanded through redevelopments.
 Perhaps the best illustration of the growth and development of the shopping centre industry can be gained by looking at that very first shopping centre in Brisbane.
-Nearly sixty years later that centre, now called Westfield Chermside, is home to 391 retailers, including three department stores; three discount department stores; three supermarkets; 16 large speciality stores (known as ‘mini-majors’); 383 speciality stores; a 16-screen cinema; and a major food court.
-The “lake of parking” has become an ocean with space for 6,500 cars.
+More than 65 years later that centre, now called Westfield Chermside, is home to some 480 retailers, including two department stores; three discount department stores; two supermarkets; a 16-screen cinema; and a major food court.
+The “lake of parking” has become an ocean with space for 7,200 cars.

 Shopping centre owners and developers in Australia have continued to innovate, constantly ‘reinventing’ the shopping centre format in a manner which is the envy of other countries, including the USA, the inventor of the modern shopping centre.
 These innovations include the introduction into shopping centres of supermarkets and discount department stores, fresh food, entertainment and leisure facilities and restaurants.
 In addition, working co-operatively with local and state governments, shopping centres have incorporated public facilities as part of their developments and redevelopments, including bus interchanges, libraries, child care, community facilities and other improvements to the public domain.